Your business knows things AI doesn't.

 One place to query them.

-Institutional knowledge is scattered — in email threads, in meeting notes, in the heads of senior staff who may not be here next year.
+Institutional knowledge is scattered across email threads, meeting notes, and the heads of senior staff who may not be here next year.
 Lore pulls these into a structured, queryable substrate that grows more valuable the longer your team uses it.

 Why your team made the choices it made

-When a decision is recorded in Lore, it carries the full context: the alternatives considered, the reasoning behind the choice, and the conditions that would change it.
-Future decisions — by people or by AI — start from what you already know, not from scratch.
+When a decision is recorded in Lore, it carries the full context: alternatives considered, reasoning, and the conditions that would change it.
+Future decisions start from what you already know.

 What actually happened, not just what was planned

 AI agent sessions, project timelines, workflow runs — the real record of how work unfolded.
-Lore indexes these against the decisions and documents they relate to, so you can always answer: "what did we do and why did we do it that way?"
+Lore indexes these against the decisions they relate to.

 The attempts that didn't make it into the official record

 Abandoned approaches, vendor evaluations, experiments that ran before you joined.
-This is the knowledge most likely to be repeated — the vendor your predecessor tried, the approach that failed in Q3.
-Lore surfaces it before your team wastes time rediscovering it.
+Lore surfaces this before your team wastes time rediscovering it.

 The recurring signals across projects and quarters

-When Lore can see across multiple projects, it finds connections no single project owner would notice: the same cost overrun pattern appearing in different contexts, the compliance issue that shows up in a new form, the workflow shape that keeps working.
+When Lore can see across multiple projects, it finds connections no single project owner would notice.
 These become durable guidance, not tribal knowledge.

 Memory is the compound advantage.